 How to Run Python Script by the Interpreter

-The term Python Execution Model is given to the entire multi-step process to run Python script.
+The term Python Execution Model is given to the entire multi-step process of running Python script.

 - At first, the statements or expressions of your script are processed in a sequential manner by the interpreter.